 Favorite spot on campus

 “My favorite place might be an area in the A.W.
-Clausen Center on the second floor, at the top of the stairs, and near the water feature.
+Clausen Center on the second floor at the top of the stairs near the water feature.
 I like to just sit at the bench near the window and look out.
-It’s a relaxing spot and gets you a good phone signal too!”
+It’s a relaxing spot and gets you a good phone signal.”

 Biggest surprise so far

-“The biggest surprise is how well I’ve adapted to the full-time schedule.
-I started out as an adult student and had recently transferred over to a traditional student.
-I am pleasantly surprised at how well I adjusted to a heavier work load while maintaining good grades and my sanity!”
+“The biggest surprise is how well I’ve adapted to the full-time student schedule.
+I started out as an adult student and have recently transferred over to the traditional student status.
+I am pleasantly surprised at how well I adjusted to a heavier workload while maintaining good grades, and my sanity!”

 What would your 8-year-old self think of you now?

 “My 8-year-old self would be shocked to hear that I am studying business and marketing.
-For as long as I can remember, I wanted to be a nurse like my mom.
-I’ll never forget being with my mom and in the parking lot a woman passed out from heat stress.
-To see my mom leap into action the way she did, impacted me and it was that moment I knew I wanted to be a nurse and help others.
+For as long as I can remember, I wanted to be a nurse, like my mom.
+I’ll never forget being with my mom in a parking lot when a woman passed out from heat stress.
+To see my mom leap into action the way she did impacted me greatly.
+It was in that moment that I knew I wanted to be a nurse and help others.
 Although it’s not in the medical field, my current studies will allow me to help others in a different way.”

 Why should other students consider your major?
 What advice do you have for them?

-“Take it one class as a time, do not be anxious, be patient with yourself.
-There are so many free tools available to you to support your success at Carthage, be sure to utilize them.
-Stay encouraged, YOU CAN DO THIS!”
+“Remember to take everything one class as a time, try not to be anxious, and be patient with yourself.
+There are so many free tools available to you to support your success at Carthage; be sure to utilize them.
+Stay encouraged, You can do this!”